psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 [We hope that this letter will close all correspondence the subject.—Editor.]
 ```

 A few days later, a widely syndicated note remarks that the Rev. W Carus Wilson has published his own refutation.
-This appears to contain *at least* the letters that had appeared to date in the correpsondence debate between his son, W. W. Carus Wilson, Mr. Nicholls and Mr. Shepheard.
+This appears to contain *at least* the letters that had appeared to date in the correspondence debate between his son, W. W. Carus Wilson, Mr. Nicholls and Mr. Shepheard.

 ```{admonition} A "Refutation of the Statements", June 1857
 :class: dropdown